entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

 ## Known Issues

+### Apple M1
+  - Entando does not currently support ARM64 architecture and cannot be installed on newer Macs built with the Apple M1 processor.
+Solutions are under investigation.

 ### Entando Component Generator
   - The default "detail" widget  generated for the entities doesn't work out of the box.
   - Local keycloak loses state across restarts when using --no-recreate option